kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 In such cases where the condition is expected to resolve in seconds, populating the status would be inappropriate noise.

 - **Pros:**
-  - Gives plugin authors explicit control over what users see.
+  - Gives plugin authors direct control over the user-facing message and the decision to report it.
   - Decouples internal rejection reasons from user-facing messages.
-  - Allows plugins to opt out of reporting by returning an empty message.
+  - Allows plugins to opt out of reporting simply by returning an empty message, a clear and unambiguous signal.

 - **Cons:**
   - Requires a breaking change to the `PreEnqueue` plugin interface.